 A student subject to disciplinary action may appeal to the Appeals Board a disciplinary decision within one week of being informed in writing of that decision.

-The record of the proceeding shall consist of the written statement of the charge, the written response to the charges by the accused, the summary of the Board's actions, any documentary evidence and the tapes or other record of the hearing.
+The record of the proceeding shall consist of the written statement of the charge, the written response to the charges by the accused, the summary of the Board's actions, any documentary evidence and the audio recording or other records of the hearing.
 The written record shall be kept in the student's file and in the files of the Dean of Students.
 The taped record is not a part of the student's file and shall be kept in the office of the Dean of Students, to be destroyed after adjudication or decision in any appeal.
 In addition, suspension and expulsion are noted on the student's academic transcript.

 In pending cases that could result in suspension or expulsion, the Dean of Students will normally place a temporary encumbrance on a student's transcript.

 After the week has elapsed during which an appeal may be made, a brief account of the case shall be made public.
 The name of the student or students shall not appear.
 If an appeal is made, publication shall be postponed to await the outcome of the appeal.

 The Judicial Board shall make provisions for educating students about the judicial process at Hamilton College.

 The Judicial Board, Director of Community Standards, The Associate Vice President for Student Affairs, and/or Dean of Students may propose changes in these procedures to the Committee on Student Activities, which will seek final approval from the President.